 On Sept.
 27, an order signed by the acting minister of emergency situations and obtained by UGF required 2,100 emergency and fire services personnel to harvest cotton in Jizzakh district.
 Other reports of forced labor among public sector employees featured policemen, oil depot workers, bank clerks and pension fund employees.
 According to UGF, an independent radio station called Ozodlik on Sept.
 4 published a letter from an employee of chemical company Farghonaazot, who complained that the factory managers "eat well but we have to go to Jizzakh, live in a cattle shed and eat prison food."

-Umida Niyazova, director of UGF, a human-rights activist and now a resident of Germany, recalls that, when she was 11, her mother, a teacher, came home in tears because she had been ordered to pick cotton for a month.
+Umida Niyazova, director of UGF, a human rights activist and now a resident of Germany, recalls that, when she was 11, her mother, a teacher, came home in tears because she had been ordered to pick cotton for a month.
 Her mother was distraught because she had three children to look after.
-"Thirty-three years have passed since then, and we still have this forced labor system," said Niyazova.
+"Thirty-three years have passed since then, and we still have this forced labor system," Niyazova said.

-"They are volunteers," concluded Shukrat Ganiev, a human-rights activist and one of the ILO monitors, at the end of the hour-long process.
-Ganiev and a colleague gave the cotton pickers caps and T-shirts bearing the slogan "Your work is your free choice."
-All told, the ILO says its 2019 team has done 900 interviews in about 300 cotton fields across Uzbekistan.
-The agency will obtain additional data via phone interviews of about 3,000 Uzbek citizens, and use the two to create a "representative sample" of the country's 2.5 million cotton pickers to estimate how many were forced.
+"They are volunteers," concluded Shukrat Ganiev, a human rights activist and one of the ILO monitors, at the end of the hour-long process.
+Ganiev and a colleague gave the cotton pickers caps and T-shirts bearing the slogan, "Your work is your free choice."
+All told, the ILO's 2019 team has done 900 interviews in about 300 cotton fields across Uzbekistan.
+The agency will obtain additional data via phone interviews of about 3,000 Uzbek citizens and use the two to create a "representative sample" of the country's 2.5 million cotton pickers to estimate how many were forced.

 Signs of progress

-In 2018, the ILO's monitoring indicated that 7% of cotton workers, or 170,000 adults, were forced to work— a 48% decline from the 2017 figure.
+In 2018, the ILO's monitoring indicated that 7% of cotton workers, or 170,000 adults, were forced to work — a 48% decline from 2017.
 The ILO also found that wages had increased by up to 85% year over year.
-These statistics, it said, indicated that forced labor was more of a local practice than state imposed, and that progress had been substantial.
+These statistics, it said, indicated that forced labor was more of a local practice than state-imposed and that progress had been substantial.
 "We are certainly not trying to paint a rosy picture," said Jonas Astrup, the ILO's chief technical adviser in Uzbekistan.
 "But we now have a government that wants to address this issue."

 Not everyone agrees with the ILO's methodology or its estimates.
-In April 2019, UGF published its own measure of forced labor for the 2018 harvest, based on field monitoring, interviews with cotton pickers, government employees and media reports.
+In April, UGF published its own measure of forced labor for the 2018 harvest, based on field monitoring, media reports, and interviews with cotton pickers government employees.
 It noted that on Nov.
 12 — near the end of the harvest, with fewer voluntary pickers in the field — the government reported that 8,059 tons of cotton had been harvested across the country.
-A worker can pick anywhere from 10-20 kilos of cotton per day, "meaning that approximately 400,000-800,000 people picked cotton that day, a significant majority of whom were forced," UGF said.
+A worker can pick anywhere from 10 to 20 kilos of cotton per day, "meaning that approximately 400,000-800,000 people picked cotton that day, a significant majority of whom were forced," UGF said.

 In Tashkent a few weeks ago, Uzbekistan's president, Shavkat Mirziyoyev, instructed the governors of all 13 provinces to do more to ensure that local officials complied with the reforms.
 According to Umurzakov, who attended the meeting, the president said: "Instead of using forced labor, I'd prefer not to have the cotton.
 Let it stay in the fields."